AMC Javelin: 1971

-The new design incorporated an integral roof spoiler and sculpted fender bulges.
+The second generation AMC Javelin design incorporated an integral roof spoiler and sculpted fender bulges.
 The new body departed from the gentle, tucked-in look of the original.

 The media noted the revised front fenders (originally designed to accommodate oversized racing tires) that "bulge up as well as out on this personal sporty car, borrowing lines from the much more expensive Corvette."
-The new design also featured an "intricate injection moulded grille."
+The new design also featured an "intricate injection molded grille."

 The car's dashboard was asymmetrical, with "functional instrument gauges that wrap around you with cockpit efficiency".
-This driver-oriented design contrasted with the symmetrical interior of the economy-focused 1966 Hornet (Cavalier) prototype.
+The dashboard design continued to the driver's door panel.
+Toggle switches for the lights, wipers, and other controls were positioned in front of the driver while the radio was to the right, and the center section housed the climate controls and the ashtray.